Find Johnson County Iowa Public Records: Free Search

 Fax: 319.356.6032

-Acquire Death & Birth Records via the Johnson County Recorder’s Office
+Request Death & Birth Records via the Johnson County Recorder’s Office

 In order to request a death or birth certificate in Johnson County, interested citizens must work with the Recorder’s Office.
 The process is the same for requesting any of the records, a certificate of death or a certificate of birth.

 First, it’s important to know that only entitled individuals can make those requests in Iowa.
 For birth records, the registrant, their parents, grandparents, guardians, etc., are entitled to make a request.
-Parents, children, spouses, funeral homes, etc. are allowed to request a death certificate.
+Parents, children, spouses, funeral homes, etc., are allowed to request a death certificate.

 When in doubt, individuals should reach out to the Recorder’s Office and double-check whether they’re entitled to ask for a record.

 Requests can be made by mail or over the phone.
-To make a request by mail, individuals must send a notarized vital record application with proof of eligibility (usually a copy of a valid ID), and payment to the following address:
+To make a request by mail, individuals must send a notarized vital record application with proof of eligibility (usually a copy of a valid ID) and payment to the following address:

 Johnson County Recorder